lu-pl/semantic-sandbox/README.md

 docker-compose up
 ```

-For port mappings see [Triplestores](https://github.com/lu-pl/semantic-sandbox?tab=readme-ov-file#triplestores).
+For port mappings see [Triplestores](https://github.com/lu-pl/semantic-sandbox?tab=readme-ov-file#triplestores) below.

-Run only a single store or a selection of stores by calling `docker-compose up <store1> <store2>`
+To run only a single store or a selection of stores, pass the store handle to docker-compose, e.g. `docker-compose up <store1> <store2>`.

 ## Triplestores